flybywiresim/website/src/posts/development_notam-2022-02.md

 The flare law has the task to reduce the vertical speed of the plane from approach to touchdown.
 This needs to work for different weights, center of gravity, wind and (sloped) runways.
 In the following, we discuss shortly how to handle sloped runways.

-The two figures below show the radar altimeter signal during an Autoland for EDDM 26L and KSEA 16R.
+The two figures below show the radar altimeter signal (in feet) during an Autoland for EDDM 26L and KSEA 16R.
 The signal for EDDM 26L is much more stable and smooth and does not contain any disruption.
 In contrast, the KSEA 16R shows a typical noise of a radio altimeter signal (in the orange box).
 Remember that every object on the ground, like trees or houses, is detected.
 Besides this we can also see the wall (red arrow) just before the 16R runway begins.

 [![ata-22-eddm-26L-H_RA](/img/notam-images/feb2022-series/systems/EDDM_26L_H_RA.svg)](/img/notam-images/feb2022-series/systems/EDDM_26L_H_RA.svg)
 *EDDM 26L*